Photographer: True North View Photography

 About Me

-I am an Expressive Arts Therapy Facilitator and Mental Health Advocate with a Bachelor’s degree in Criminology and over three years of expressive arts therapy training.
-My work bridges creativity, psychology, and community wellness, helping others reconnect with their inner resilience through art, movement, and self-expression.
+I am an Expressive Arts Therapy Facilitator and Mental Health Advocate with a Bachelor’s degree in Criminology and more than three years of expressive arts therapy training.
+My work weaves together creativity, psychology, and community wellness—supporting individuals in reconnecting with their inner resilience through art, movement, and self-expression.

-I have developed and facilitated expressive arts programs such as Organized Chaos, an arts-based therapeutic program implemented in two addiction and recovery treatment centers, and Young at HeART, a program designed for seniors in hospital and long-term care settings.
+I have created and facilitated a number of expressive arts programs, including Organized Chaos, an arts-based therapeutic program delivered in two addiction and recovery treatment centers, and Young at HeART, a program designed for seniors in both hospital and long-term care environments.

-As a dancer, visual artist, and writer, I use movement, visual storytelling, and performance art as tools for healing and empowerment.
-My creative practice includes making steampunk-inspired “Kinetix” masks, symbolic pieces that merge imagination, transformation, and mental wellness.
-I believe that creativity is not just a pastime, it’s a powerful form of recovery, self-discovery, and courage.
+As a dancer, visual artist, and writer, I use movement, storytelling, and performance as pathways to healing and empowerment.
+My artistic practice includes crafting steampunk-inspired “Kinetix” masks, symbolic creations that represent transformation, imagination, and mental wellness.
+I believe creativity is far more than a hobby—it is a powerful catalyst for recovery, self-discovery, and courage.

-Expressive arts therapy is an inner journey.
-As a facilitator, I see myself as a witness and guide, creating a safe space for others to explore their emotions and experiences through creative expression.
-I believe that everyone holds an innate wisdom within and when given permission to create freely, this wisdom becomes a profound source of healing.
+Expressive arts therapy is an inner journey, one that requires vulnerability and bravery.
+In my role as a facilitator, I serve as a witness and guide, offering a safe space for individuals to explore their emotions and lived experiences through creative expression.
+I trust deeply in the inherent wisdom everyone carries, and I have seen how freely engaging in creativity can unlock profound healing.

-My path into expressive arts therapy began during my own personal healing journey, where I discovered how creativity could transform pain into purpose.
-Before that, I earned a BA in Criminology from Simon Fraser University and worked in various social service roles, including probation officer, addiction support worker, and residential care staff.
-My experiences in prisons, halfway houses, homeless shelters, and safe injection sites deepened my understanding of trauma, addiction, and the urgent need for compassionate, creative approaches to recovery.
+My path into expressive arts therapy grew out of my own personal healing journey, where I discovered how creativity could transform pain into purpose.
+Before pursuing arts therapy, I earned my BA in Criminology from Simon Fraser University and gained extensive experience in social service roles—including probation officer, addiction support worker, and residential care staff.
+My work in prisons, halfway houses, homeless shelters, and safe injection sites shaped my understanding of trauma, addiction, and the pressing need for compassionate, creative approaches to recovery.

-I’ve completed expressive arts therapy studies through Langara College in Vancouver, BC and the Prairie Institute of Expressive Arts Therapy in Calgary, AB (Levels 1 & 2).
-I also hold specialized training in Opening Minds through Art (OMA) from Miami University, with practicum experience supervised by the Alzheimer Society of Calgary.
-My OMA based program, Young at HeART, ran for 2.5 years at the Rockyview Hospital Geriatric Inpatient Mental Health Unit, supporting seniors living with dementia and other mental health challenges.
+I completed expressive arts therapy training through Langara College in Vancouver, BC, and the Prairie Institute of Expressive Arts Therapy in Calgary, AB (Levels 1 & 2).
+In addition, I hold specialized training in Opening Minds Through Art (OMA) from Miami University, with practicum experience supervised by the Alzheimer Society of Calgary.
+My OMA-based program, Young at HeART, ran for 2.5 years in the Geriatric Inpatient Mental Health Unit at Rockyview Hospital, supporting seniors living with dementia and other mental health challenges.

-Today, my mission is simple yet profound to help others heal through creativity, to transform trauma into art, and to empower people to reimagine their stories.
+Today, my mission is both simple and profound: to help others heal through creativity, to transform trauma into expression, and to empower people to reimagine their stories.
 Through expressive arts, we can rediscover our humanity, resilience, and hope.